 The following is what I wrote in the postcard and a few other things that did not fit:

-I am an Apple shareholder so I am allowed to send suggestion :).
 1. iPhone with a bigger screen and a very powerful processor.
 It will have MacOS installed as well that will be used for a ‘device’ (display + keyboard) plugged to the phone.
 No need to carry a smartphone and a notebook.

 'The notebook is dead, long live the notebook!'